Adityachawan97/Practical-Hacking/README.md

 # Description :smiley:
 1. TryHackMe :point_right:
 Beginner level machines to try your skills and several rooms to learn.
-2. Vulnhub:
+2. Vulnhub :point_right:
 Intermediate level learning how to hack vulnerable machines by deploying them locally.
-3. Hack the Box:
+3. Hack the Box :point_right:
 A bit advanced learning experience by hacking into virtual machines of various different cate